Marple Rifle and Pistol Club

 - Costs:

-the balance of the months of the year remaining when you join: for example
+balance of the year remaining when joining.

 -

-There is a £25
+There is a £50

-We stock ammunition for .22
+various types of ammunition for .22

-Contact the club for further details of costs and times of opening or see:
+- Contact the club for further details of costs and times of opening or see:

 Visit the